-As of 2018, the GCC has 400 members at 164 institutions and organizations across the US and Canada.
+As of 2019, the GCC has over 400 members at 164 institutions and organizations across the US and Canada.
 Almost half of the members

 are housed within a graduate division or college, about 1/3 in a campus-wide career center, and 10% in postdoctoral affairs offices.
 65% serve both PhD students and postdocs, and 66% work with local employers.

 In addition to our annual conference and regional meetings, the GCC impacts international conversation regarding the career and professional development of graduate students and postdocs through various committees and initiatives.
 This includes, but is not limited to:

 - The weekly, member-generated Carpe Careers column in Inside Higher Ed

 - ImaginePhD - a career exploration and planning tool for the humanities and social sciences that was conceived, created, developed, and launched by GCC members

 - An annual Virtual Career Fair that connects employers across many sectors to an audience of graduate students and postdocs

 - and various committees to engage GCC members in a community of best practices for diversity, mentoring, career outcomes, and benchmarking